STMicroelectronics N.V. (STM) Stock: A Closer Look at the Market Potential

 STM) stock’s latest price update

 STMicroelectronics N.V.
-(NYSE: STM)’s stock price has decreased by -2.26 compared to its previous closing price of 49.99.
-However, the company has seen a -0.39% decrease in its stock price over the last five trading sessions.
+(NYSE: STM) has seen a rise in its stock price by 1.57 in relation to its previous close of 46.47.
+However, the company has experienced a -5.58% decline in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 07/11/22 that Chip Giants to Build Factory in France Amid Global Supply Race

 STM’s Market Performance

-STMicroelectronics N.V.
-(STM) has seen a -0.39% fall in stock performance for the week, with a 9.77% gain in the past month and a 0.00% plunge in the past quarter.
-The volatility ratio for the week is 1.94%, and the volatility levels for the past 30 days are at 2.17% for STM.
-The simple moving average for the last 20 days is 6.46% for STM stock, with a simple moving average of 17.44% for the last 200 days.
+STM’s stock has fallen by -5.58% in the past week, with a monthly rise of 11.95% and a quarterly drop of -4.08%.
+The volatility ratio for the week is 1.75% while the volatility levels for the last 30 days are 2.14% for STMicroelectronics N.V.
+The simple moving average for the last 20 days is 1.29% for STM stock, with a simple moving average of 12.74% for the last 200 days.

 Stock Fundamentals for STM